eddylangley/nih-sftp-server/fuzz/README.md

 bwrap --unshare-all --share-net --die-with-parent \
     --ro-bind / / \
+    --bind "$repo_root/fuzz/corpus" "$repo_root/fuzz/corpus" \
     --tmpfs /tmp \
     --bind /tmp/nih-sftp-fuzz-scratch /tmp/scratch \
     --chdir /tmp/scratch \
     "$repo_root/fuzz/fuzz_harness" "$repo_root/fuzz/corpus" -max_len=34100 -timeout=5
 ```

+The extra `--bind "$repo_root/fuzz/corpus" "$repo_root/fuzz/corpus"`
+layers a read-write mount for just that one directory on top of the
+otherwise-read-only `/` (later `bwrap` binds override earlier ones for
+the same path) - everything else on the host stays read-only, but
+libFuzzer can now actually write newly-discovered, coverage-increasing
+inputs into the corpus directory as it finds them, the same way it would
+outside a sandbox.
+Without this, every run silently started fresh from
+the same static seed files and threw away anything discovered along the
+way.

+Deliberately not something this repo commits back to version control,
+though - see "Should the corpus be committed?" below.

 The paths to the harness binary and corpus **must** be absolute, not
 `fuzz/fuzz_harness fuzz/corpus` - `--chdir /tmp/scratch` changes the